Alinoureddine1/Fifa22-player-analysis/README.md

 # Fifa22_analysis
-served as a learning project and in introduction to machine learning and manipulating data.
+served as a learning project and an introduction to machine learning and data manipulation.
 ## features:
 * implementation of the whole project was build using jupyter notebook and writtin using python.
 * kaggle was used to import a data set containing the details of all the players in FIFA 22.